 Lucy True writes quirky urban fantasy, and dystopian and paranormal romance.
 She writes contemporary lesbian romance as Jea Hawkins.

 She is a gamer, lover of history, as well as strange and whimsical things.
 There should probably be an “I Brake for Cemeteries” bumper sticker on her car.
-A passionate genealogist, long-time cross-stitcher, and kitchen witch, she lives in a one-horse town in rural eastern Nebraska with her sometimes-better half, two witchlings, two cats, and a very loquacious caique.
+A passionate genealogist, long-time cross-stitcher, and kitchen witch, she lives in a one-horse town in rural eastern Nebraska with her sometimes-better half, two witchlings, two cats, an African grey, and a very loquacious caique.

 Random Facts about Lucy

 - Puzzles are how I work through stress.
 I prefer brand new puzzles, so I can dump them out on the floor, toss the box aside, and put them together.
 The more difficult the puzzle, the better.

 - If you get me started talking about genealogy, I won’t.
 Ever.
 Stop.

 - I play D&D or Star Wars: Edge of the Empire every Saturday night.